mbrowne/simpleoo.js/README.md

 The *first* argument passed to extend() will always be used to set the prototype of the object returned.

-Using Object.create is superior to ```Cat.prototype = new Pet();``` because it avoids calling the Pet constructor, which helps you remember to call it yourself from the Cat constructor.
-Forgetting to call the parent constructor could otherwise result in some hard-to-find bugs due to unintended shared prototype properties.
+Using Object.create is superior to ```Cat.prototype = new Pet();``` because it avoids calling the Pet constructor, which helps you remember to call it yourself from the Cat constructor (if you don't call it, all of the properties that would have been created by calling `new Pet()` will be `undefined` instead).

+Forgetting to call the
+parent constructor could otherwise result in some hard-to-find bugs due to unintended shared prototype properties.
 (See http://www.bennadel.com/blog/1566-Using-Super-Constructors-Is-Critical-In-Prototypal-Inheritance-In-Javascript.htm).